 Light water as the moderator

 To be an effective moderator, the probability of elastic reaction between neutron and the nucleus must be high.
 In terms of cross-sections, the elastic scattering cross-section of a moderator’s nucleus must be high.
 Therefore high elastic scattering cross-section is important but does not describe the comprehensive capabilities of moderators.
 Three new material variables must be defined to describe the capabilities of a material to slow down neutrons:

 - The Moderating Ratio (MR)

-Light water has the highest ξ and σs among the moderators (resulting in the highest MSDP) shown in the table, but its moderating ratio is low due to its relatively higher absorption cross section.
+Light water has the highest ξ and σs among the moderators (resulting in the highest MSDP) shown in the table.
+Still, its moderating ratio is low due to its relatively higher absorption cross-section.

 Heavy Water Reactors

 The most efficient moderator is heavy water.
-Heavy water has lower ξ and σs, but it has the highest moderating ratio owing to its lowest neutron absorption cross-section.
+Heavy water has lower ξ and σs but has the highest moderating ratio due to its lowest neutron absorption cross-section.
 Therefore heavy water is commonly used as a moderator in pressurized heavy water reactors (PHWR).
-Most of PHWR are heavy water cooled and moderated pressurized water reactors.
-Instead of using a single large reactor vessel as in a PWR or BWR, the nuclear core is contained in hundreds of pressure tubes.
-PHWRs generally use natural uranium (0.7% U-235) oxide or slightly enriched uranium as fuel, hence needs a more efficient moderator, in this case heavy water (D2O).
+Most PHWR are heavy water-cooled and moderated pressurized water reactors.
+Instead of using a single large reactor vessel like a PWR or BWR, the nuclear core is contained in hundreds of pressure tubes.
+PHWRs generally use natural uranium (0.7% U-235) oxide or slightly enriched uranium as fuel.
+Hence they need a more efficient moderator, in this case, heavy water (D2O).